CPPavithra/GrinchGuard/README.md

 “This isn’t a simulation.

-This is GrinchDefender AI™ — and this is the future of web security.”
+This is GrinchGuard™ — and this is the future of web security.”

 ```
 ```